turbo-sim/pysolver_view/_sources/source/introduction.rst

 1. **Fork the repository:**

-   - Navigate to the `project's GitHub page <https://github.com/turbo-sim/pysolver_view>`_.
-   - Click the "Fork" button in the upper right corner of the repository page to create a copy of the repository under your own GitHub account.
+   Navigate to the `project's GitHub page <https://github.com/turbo-sim/pysolver_view>` and click the "Fork" button in the upper right corner of the repository page to create a copy of the repository under your own GitHub account.

 2. **Clone the forked repository:**

-   - Open your terminal.
-   - Run the following command, replacing `<your-username>` with your GitHub username:
+   Open your terminal and run the following command, replacing `<your-username>` with your GitHub username:

    .. code-block:: bash

       git clone https://github.com/<your-username>/<repository-name>.git

-   - Navigate into the cloned repository:
+   Navigate into the cloned repository:

    .. code-block:: bash